 Tigercoin Difficulty Chart

-The Tigercoin difficulty chart provides the current Tigercoin difficulty (TGC diff) target as well as a historical data graph visualizing Tigercoin mining difficulty chart values with TGC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Tigercoin difficulty chart plots the Tigercoin difficulty target over time and the current Tigercoin difficulty (TGC diff) target.
+Including a historical data graph visualizing TGC mining difficulty chart values with Tigercoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Tigercoin Difficulty Increase

-The Tigercoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Tigercoin difficulty graph.
+The Tigercoin difficulty data levels are calculated using the daily difficulty average data points in the Tigercoin difficulty graph.

 Tigercoin Difficulty History for the Last 120 Days